Arjun1/SampleEC2Instance/README.md

 # SampleEC2Instance
+Query for EC2 instances description using Native http request.
-Query an EC2 instance using .net Native http request and Amazon SDK APIs
+Add tags to an EC2c instance using Amazon SDK apis.